-It is important to review this document carefully.
+It is important to review this page carefully.
 It includes information about Lumina’s grant management process.
-Previous Lumina grantees should also review this document since some of our processes have changed.
+Previous Lumina grantees should also review this page since some of our processes have changed.

 - The grant agreement is sent to the person indicated on the proposal contact sheet as someone with legal authority to execute a grant agreement on behalf of the organization.
 Copies of the grant reporting forms are included in the grant packet for review, but the electronic version is available at the link provided above.
 A copy of Lumina’s communication guidelines and contact information for our director of communications is also included in the grant packet.